ISTANBULBEKLE/data-science-mini-challenges/jobs/readme.md

 ## Challenges

-1. What interesting insights can you gain from the datasets?
+1. What interesting insights can we gain from the datasets?
-2. What is the different focus of the different job roles?
+2. What is the different focus & ewmphasis of the different job roles?
 3. What does it tell you about what you need to learn on the MSc?

+For basic exploration and analysis, you can use Excel.
+For more advanced analysis you might want to use a Python language library such as [NLTK](http://www.nltk.org/) or [Spacy](https://spacy.io/)